virtuallyawake/todo-api-nodejs/README.md

 Create a REST API to manage user tasks list.

-To implement the REST API just fork the repository and open a new pull request for each feature.
+To implement the REST API just fork the repository and open a new pull request for each feature (just on you personal repo please).

 # Notes and considerations
 * The API needs to be built in Node.js
-* Preferable using express framework and mongod
+* Preferable using express framework and mongodb
 * Give particular attention in building the API with good design and user experience and good test coverage

 # Feature list